The Federal Reserve Banking System

 The Federal Reserve System

+The Federal Reserve System is the central banking system of the United States.
+It was created in 1913, with the enactment of the Federal Reserve Act, and was largely a response to prior financial panics and bank runs, the most severe of which being the Panic of 1907.
 Almost all US banks are a part of the Federal Reserve System, which requires that those banks maintain a certain percentage of their assets deposited with the regional Federal Reserve Bank.
-These "reserve requirements" are set by the Board of Governors and by changing the requirements, the Federal Reserve System can greatly impact the amount of money supply in the economy.
+These 'reserve requirements' are set by the Board of Governors, and by changing the requirements, the Federal Reserve System can greatly impact the amount of money supply in the economy.

-Why the Federal Reserve is Unconstitutional.
+The Federal Reserve is Unconstitutional

 Article 1, Section 8, of the U.S. Constitution says: